valhuber/LogicBank/README.md

 ## What - Declare Spreadsheet-like Rules - 40X More Concise
 Logic Bank introduces rules that are 40X more concise than legacy code - the 5 rules below express the same logic as 200 lines of code [**(see them here)**](nw/logic/legacy).
-That's because rules are all about "what", spreadsheet-like expressions that automate the tedious "how":
+That's because rules are all about "what"
+-- spreadsheet-like expressions that automate the tedious "how":

 <figure><img src="images/overview/cocktail-logic-bank.png" width="800"></figure>